Breaking down barriers to climate action together

 Whales in a Changing Climate

 Many whale populations are now in the process of recovering following over-exploitation by the whaling industry.
 Climate change has been identified as one of the next big challenges facing whales.
-This research project will establish a fundamental understanding of how changing ocean conditions are influencing the recovery of whale populations and develop adaptation scenarios for advancing whale conservation policies and programs.
+Through a comparative review of the literature and data collection with, and observation of, whales, this 2018-2026 research program establishes a fundamental understanding of how changing ocean conditions are influencing the recovery of whale populations and develops adaptation scenarios for advancing whale conservation policies and programs.
 The project will also lead to improved understanding of the role whales might play as carbon sinks and thus climate engineers, and their role as ecosystem engineers contributing to ocean productivity.

 Project Co-Directors: Prof Brendan Mackey and Prof Alakendra Roychoudhury (Earth Sciences, Stellenbosch University)